jxcore/jxcore/docs/plain/jxcore-messaging.markdown

 });
 ```

-Of course you may apply any logic or algorithm for making decision, whether subscribe the client and how.
+Of course you may apply any logic or algorithm for making the decision, whether to subscribe the client or how to allow the subscription to occur.

 ## unSubscribeClient(env, groupName)

 * `env` {Object} - see [Object: `env`](#object-env)
 * `groupName` {String}

 Unsubscribes the client from a `groupName`, or channel.
-This is server-side equivalent of `Unsubscribe()` method from client's API.
+This is the server-side equivalent of `Unsubscribe()` method from client's API.

 From now on, messages sent to that group cannot be received by this client.
-Also, the client cannot messages to that group.
+Also, the client cannot send messages to that group.

 The usage is analogous to the `subscribeClient()` method.